svantetic/node-metar/README.md

 ## Error handling

 Package does not do additional validation or error handling.
-When there's no metar available or ICAO code is wrong, it will return empty string, just like VATSIM api.
+When there's no metar available or ICAO code is wrong, it returns empty string, just like VATSIM api.